-- The tree was growing in an 8.5 foot wide tree well on the east side of 2nd St. and in front of the 629 business address (see Figure 1, as well as Photo #1 in Appendix A). - Judging by the color and density of the foliage, the tree appeared to be in fair health for the species and time of year.
-The tree had a moderate live crown ratio of approximately 50% which is common for street trees necessitating crown raising for vehicle clearance (see Photo #1 in Appendix A). - The tree had a DSH2 measurement of 32 inches and a height of about 50 feet (measured with a TruPulse laser). - The tree had multiple overextended codominant stems and scaffold branches which are indicative of poor tree structure (see Photo #1 in Appendix A). - On the south side of the tree, there was an old injury from a scaffold branch failure which was likely associated with overextended growth with included bark and or a vehicle impact (see Photo #2 in Appendix A). - The union between the largest stems on the tree had about 12 inches of included bark as well as a debris filled cavity between them (see Photo #3 in Appendix A). - There was a fair amount of responsive growth around observed tree defects (see Photo #3 in Appendix A). - There was a section of sidewalk with a lighter tone on the east side of the tree indicating there were likely hardscape repairs due to conflicts with roots (see Photo #3 in Appendix A).
+- The tree was growing in an 8.5 foot wide tree well on the west side of 2nd St. and in front of the 660 business address (see Figure 1, as well as Photo #1 in Appendix A). - Judging by the color and density of the foliage, the tree appeared to be in fair health for the species and time of year.
+The tree had a moderate live crown ratio of approximately 50% which is common for street trees necessitating crown raising for vehicle clearance (see Photo #1 in Appendix A). - The tree had a DSH measurement of 36 inches and a height of about 50 feet (measured with a TruPulse laser). - The tree had multiple codominant stems and overextended scaffold branches with some included bark which is indicative of poor structure yet fairly common among this species (see Photo #1 in Appendix A). - There tree had two pockets filled with grass and debris between stem unions.
+The larger lower one was probed for depth and was found to be approximately 10 inches deep (see Photo #2 in Appendix A). - Judging by the lighter tone of concrete, it appeared that a large area of sidewalk had been replaced around the tree (see Photo #3 in Appendix A).